Blown-up singular Riemannian foliations: Background

 In this section we briefly review the foundational theory for singular Riemannian foliations.
 We begin by recalling the notions of basic cohomology, the homothetic transformation lemma and the stratification associated with the foliation.
 We then introduce Killing foliations and provide an overview of Molino’s theory for both regular and singular cases.

-\subsection{Singular Riemannian foliations}
+\subsection{Singular Riemannian Foliations}

-Regular Riemannian foliations are relatively well-understood geometric structures that received extensive attention in the 1980s, mainly due to the work of P. Molino \cite{molino}.
-His contributions provided a deep understanding of the dynamical behavior of the leaves of a regular Riemannian foliation, culminating in what is now known as Molino theory (see \cite[Chapter 4]{mrcun} and \cite[Chapter 5]{molino}).
-In the past two decades, the study of singular Riemannian foliations (a generalization of Molino’s framework to the singular setting) has developed substantially.
-Building upon Molino’s foundational ideas, recent research has yielded new insights into fundamental questions in the theory of isometric group actions, as well as significant progress on long-standing conjectures and extensions of classical results in the area (see, for instance, \cite{equifocality,molinoconjec,dirkSRF,radeschislice}).
+Regular Riemannian foliations are relatively well-understood geometric structures that received extensive attention in the 1980s.
+The contributions of P. Molino, in particular, provided a deep understanding of the dynamical behavior of the leaves of a regular Riemannian foliation, culminating in what is now known as Molino theory (see \cite[Chapter 5]{molino} or \cite[Chapter 4]{mrcun} for thorough introductions).
+In the past two decades, the study of singular Riemannian foliations (a generalization of Molino’s framework to the singular setting) has developed substantially, and recent research has yielded new insights into fundamental questions, as well as significant progress on long-standing conjectures and extensions of classical results.
 In this section we present the basic and fundamental theory of singular Riemannian foliations, presenting the results of regular Riemannian foliations as a particular case.

-\begin{definition}[Singular Riemannian Foliations] Given $(M,\metric)$ a Riemannian manifold and $\fol$ a partition of $M$ into immersed, connected submanifolds, called \emph{leaves}, we say that $\fol$ is a \emph{singular Riemannian foliation} if \begin{enumerate} \item It is a \emph{singular foliation}; that is, for every $v \in T_x\fol$, there exists a tangent field $X \in \mathfrak{X}(\fol)$ such that $X(x)=v$.
-This means that the module $\mathfrak{X}(\fol)$ is transitive. \item It is a \emph{transnormal system} (in the terminology of Bolton \cite{bolton}); that is, every geodesic that is perpendicular to a leaf in some point remains perpendicular to all the leaves it meets.
-In this case $\metric$ is said to be \emph{adapted} to $\fol$. \end{enumerate} Given $x\in M$, we will denote the leaf containing it by $L_x$. \end{definition}
+\begin{definition}[Singular Riemannian Foliations] Given $(M,\metric)$ a Riemannian manifold and $\fol$ a partition of $M$ into immersed, connected submanifolds, called \emph{leaves}, we say that $\fol$ is a \emph{singular Riemannian foliation} if \begin{enumerate} \item it is a \emph{singular foliation}: for every $v \in T_x\fol$, there exists $X \in \mathfrak{X}(M)$ always tangent to the leaves and such that $X(x)=v$ (or, in other words, the module $\mathfrak{X}(\fol)$ of vector fields tangent to $\f$ is \textit{transitive}); \item it is a \emph{transnormal system}, in the terminology of Bolton \cite{bolton}: every geodesic that is perpendicular to a leaf in some point remains perpendicular to all the leaves it meets (or, more succinctly, $\metric$ is \textit{adapted} to $\fol$). \end{enumerate} Given $x\in M$, we will denote the leaf containing it by $L_x$. \end{definition}

 We define the \emph{dimension of $\fol$} as